 And STOP checking stats all the time – easier said than done, I know.

 A catchy headline is better than writing an SEO headline.
 The chances of ranking high in search terms on Google is pretty unlikely right now.
 Trust me, I’ve tried.
-My most successful posts, where I’ve had the most traffic and what stay ‘evergreen’, are the ones where I’ve really focused on my content.
+My most successful posts, where I’ve had the most traffic and what stay ‘evergreen’, are the ones where I’ve really focused on my content and keywords.
 Ever heard the phrase ‘Content is King’?
-It’s totally relevant and key to writing a successful blog post.
+It’s totally relevant and the key to writing a successful blog post.
+I always write over 1200 words too.

 Link back to previous posts.
 About six months ago I read that we should all be doing this.
 Why?
-Not gonna lie, I’m not 100% sure but I have noticed it keeps a reader on your blog for longer (bounce rate).
-Of course making sure the links are totally relevant to your post is key, it helps with navigation, and helps search engines crawl and index your site.
+Not gonna lie, I’m not 100% sure but I have noticed it keeps a reader on your blog for longer.
+Of course, making sure the links are totally relevant to your post is key, it helps with navigation and creates a map helping search engines crawl and index your site.
+External links to reliable relevant content are good too.

 Make sure your content is readable.
-By this I’m mostly referring to the layout.
-Break up long paragraphs, use headings (I use Header 2 in WordPress) and STOP USING EXCLAMATION MARKS.
+By this, I’m mostly referring to the layout.
+Break up long paragraphs, use a heading structure and STOP USING EXCLAMATION MARKS.
 I’m totally guilty of the last one.
 Once a post is drafted I nearly always have to go back and remove about a hundred of them.
 Your words should be strong enough and interesting enough to not need them.

-My one giant piece of advice for any female entrepreneur is to stay true to who you are.
+My one giant piece of advice for any blogger is to stay true to who you are.
 If you do start to make money from your blog think carefully about the opportunities you accept.
 Only work with brands you truly relate to and always be honest when you do work with them.
-Unfortunately there are some PR’s out there that will try to bend the rules a little but stay true, and stand your ground.
+Unfortunately, there are some PR’s out there that will try to bend the rules a little but stay true and stand your ground.

 I’m certainly not a great writer.
-With no formal training, my spelling and punctuation sometimes leaves a lot to be desired, but I do think I have my own kind of style and nothing beats experience.
-Keep going, keep writing, be you and remember, and I’ve said this before, nobody else can write like you can.
+With no formal training, my spelling and punctuation sometimes leave a lot to be desired, but I do think I have my own kind of style and nothing beats experience.
+Keep going, keep writing, be you and remember, and I’ve said this before, nobody else can write as you can.
 You’re unique.

-I hope you stick around and enjoy reading my blog.
+If you’re new here I hope you stick around and enjoy reading my blog.
+If you’re a regular or a subscriber – thank you!
 If you don’t want to miss any new posts subscribe using the pop-up you should have seen by now.
-Or use the box below (scroll to the bottom).
-The comment box is right below too… nudge, nudge 😉
+Nudge, nudge! 😉